- password: option not available in "non-native" users

 If you wanted Redmine updates to get sync'd up to the LDAP, I think things get more difficult, and I believe such use cases are rare - IMO LDAP should be "master" and changes to LDAP-controlled fields are blocked.
 I suppose Admin could do an edit knowing it'll get over-written at the next sync, OK for temporary quick-and-dirty situations when change requests to the LDAP admin might take time to get done.

 A workaround-kludge solution for this would be to accommodate LDIF imports to update existing match records, but the keyfield requirement is a must in any case.

-#4 Updated by Terence Mill over 6 years ago
+Updated by Terence Mill almost 13 years ago

 Changes from ldap side should be synced to redmine of course, the other way isn't wished in our case.
 If someone use ldap its why many application use this common user base.
 There should be a central registartion and change process for ldap adn even an own apllication doing user managment.
 I doesn't make sense in that common szenario that every consumer of that trusted user base can chnage this trusted data.
 Every application which can change user data makes the whole thing less trustable and open security issues.

-#5 Updated by Evgeniy Dushistov over 1 year ago
+Updated by Evgeniy Dushistov almost 8 years ago

 It would be nice to have option to block changes of user attributes that redmine get from